-Aims recently opened a new physical education and recreation facility on its Greeley campus, and a new Public Safety Institute in Windsor within the past three years.
+Aims opened a new physical education and recreation facility on its Greeley campus, and a new Public Safety Institute in Windsor within the past three years.
 A new Applied Technology and Trades Center opens in fall 2017.
 A key player in workforce development and training initiatives, Aims is also a member of the Northern Colorado Manufacturing Partnership.

 For over 28 years, IBMC College has provided career training and helped thousands of individuals find employment in their specific fields of study.
 IBMC College is nationally accredited by the Accrediting Council of Independent Colleges and Schools (ACICS).
 The college offers degree, diploma and certificate programs in Business, Computer Technology, Cosmetology, Dental Assisting, Healthcare, Massage, Personal Training and Paralegal Studies at locations throughout Colorado and southern Wyoming.

 University of Northern Colorado

 One of the founding principles of the Union Colonists arriving in Colorado, education quickly became a priority.
 The citizens of Greeley asked the state to locate its teacher training school here.
 The State Normal School, founded in 1889, offered two-year teacher certificates, and began offering graduate degrees in 1913.